Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Conclusions

 We have included three types of xc kernels in our analysis.
-As a potentially better reference, we have also included the dynamic kernel of Qian and Vignale \cite{qian2002}.
-Although there is no reference about what the correct decay in the optical limit is, the completely local dynamic LDA sets a negative extreme with the GKI frequency model.
-Any kernel can only improve beyond LDA in terms of wavevector and frequency dependence.
-The MCP07 kernel is an interpolative expression between the static and frequency-only limits.
-The impact of wavevector and frequency can be independently investigated.
+As potentially better references, we have also included the dynamic LDA of Qian and Vignale \cite{qian2002} and the so-called 2p2h kernel \cite{panholzer2018}.
+Although there is no reference about what the correct ultranonlocality coefficient in the optical limit is, the completely local dynamic LDA sets a negative extreme with the GKI frequency model.
+Our work demonstrates the relevance of exact constraints.
+An approximate kernel can improve beyond the ALDA [which makes $\alpha(\omega)$=0] by enforcing known limiting behaviors of the exact $\fxc(q,\omega)$, as the GKI, QV, and MCP07 kernels are constructed to do.
+The MCP07 kernel is an interpolation between the static and frequency-only limits.
+The impact of wavevector and frequency have been independently investigated using the MCP07 model.
 Turning off the wavevector and frequency-dependence reduces all UEG-based xc kernels to the ALDA.
-Turning off the damping of the frequency in MCP07 results in a less-controlled frequency dependence; however, the remaining component of the kernel preserves the correct wavevector-dependence of MCP07 in the static limit.
-The resulting $\alpha(\omega)$ as a measure of ultranonlocality is significantly reduced compared to the ALDA.
-The full MCP07 kernel damps the frequency dependence of the GKI frequency-dependent kernel and reduces $\alpha(\omega)$ further.
+Turning off the damping factor $\kb$ in MCP07 results in a less-controlled frequency dependence, but the resultant kernel retains the correct wavevector dependence of MCP07 in the static limit.
+The resulting $\alpha(\omega)$ is significantly reduced compared to that of the ALDA, indicating a reduced degree of ultranonlocality.
+The full MCP07 kernel damps the frequency dependence of the GKI dynamic LDA, and reduces $\alpha(\omega)$ further.

 We have tested all these kernels for fcc Al, bcc Na, cds Si, and cds C. These are metallic and semiconducting systems with small ultranonlocality for metals, and larger ultranonocality for semiconductors.
 For the metallic systems, perturbation theory applies.
 We have obtained novel and informative results as an estimation of the ultranonlocality for metals.
 Our analysis confirms that even metals can have ultranonlocality, although to a much lesser extent than semiconductors.